Keyboard shortcuts

 Quick Start

-1. Install the agent binary
+1. Install the radar-collector binary

 2. Configure your Redis deployments